AJim98/Web-App-DevOps-Project/README.md

 - {resource-group} with the AKS clsuter's resource group name.
 - {key-vault-name} name of the Key vault currently holding the application's secrets.

+Please note that this command must be ran in the commandprmpt and not gitbash, as the latter will assume that the \ and / are reffering to folders/directories which it does not have access to.
+The same is also true for command prompt, hoever by removinng certain forward and back slashes, as seen in the following command:

+az role assignment create --role "Key Vault Secrets Officer" --assignee <managed-identity-client-id> --scope /subscriptions/{subscription-id}/resourceGroups/{resource-group}/providers/Microsoft.KeyVault/vaults/{key-vault-name}

 Once assigned, the Azure Identity and Azure Key Vault libraries can both be integrated into the code, ensuring secure retrival of sensitive information from the Key Vault.
 Additionally, the Dockerfile must also be updated, including the following libraries are installed:

 Libraries to add to Dockerfile requirements.txt file: